wintercg/admin/README.md

 WinterTC was initially started as a W3C Community Group called [WinterCG](https://www.w3.org/community/wintercg/), but in December 2024 we decided to move to Ecma.
-You can read the reasons for this move [here](standardization).
+You can read the reasons for this move [here][standardization].
 At the moment, this transition is still along the way, so excuse some rough edges.

 ## Participating